King of the Lost World

 King of the Lost World is a 2005 American fantasy monster adventure film produced by The Asylum.
 The film is adapted loosely from the 1912 novel The Lost World by Arthur Conan Doyle, the creator of Sherlock Holmes, but the film bears a closer resemblance to the remake of King Kong released in the same year, particularly as both stories center on a giant ape.
-Hence, King of the Lost World is a mockbuster of said film, a tradition that The Asylum usually undergoes.
+Hence, King of the Lost World is a mockbuster of that film, a tradition that The Asylum usually undertakes.

 Plot

 A plane crashes in a remote jungle.
 Many survive, but the front end of the plane and the cockpit are nowhere to be found.
 The only way to seek help is to find the cockpit and radio a message.

 Ed Malone (Jeff Denton) climbs a small hill and sees the cockpit about a mile distant.
 A group decides to leave the plane to search for the radio.
 John Roxton (Rhett Giles) leads the group through the jungle.
 The remaining survivors stay at the crash site in case a plane passes by.

 The group arrives at the fuselage to learn that it's not part of the plane they crashed in.
 In addition, the radio and critical instruments have been stripped and removed.
 They are startled by the arrival of Lieutenant Colonel Challenger (Bruce Boxleitner), who managed to travel alone to the downed plane, carrying a briefcase he doesn't seem to want to part with.